Health Information Portal (HIP)

 Philadelphia Influenza Surveillance Updates: PDPH tracks influenza activity in Philadelphia, especially severe influenza disease.
 Providers should report all hospitalized influenza cases, influenza deaths in children, and influenza outbreaks in closed settings like long-term care facilities and shelters.

-Week 33: During week 33, influenza diagnoses at local emergency departments remained low.
-Detections for influenza A and influenza B at select local hospital laboratories remained low during week 33, consistent with the past several weeks.
-Data from all facilities are complete from Week 8 2025 forward.
-Twenty-nine influenza outbreaks in long-term care facilities have been reported and confirmed (≥ 1 case of laboratory confirmed flu reported in a long-term care facility) so far this season.
+Week 48: During week 48, influenza diagnoses at local emergency departments increased for all age groups, particularly for adults.
+Positive detections for influenza A at select local hospital laboratories also increased, while detections for influenza B remained low during week 48.
+No influenza outbreaks in long-term care facilities have been reported and confirmed (≥ 1 case of laboratory confirmed flu reported in a long-term care facility) during the 2025-2026 season to date.

-Week 33 Report: Click here to download the last weekly report of influenza activity (August 10, 2025, through August 16, 2025) in a printable format.
+Week 48 Report: Click here to download the latest weekly report of influenza activity (November 23 - November 29, 2025) in a printable format.

 State and National Influenza Surveillance Updates:

-Pennsylvania: As of August 16, 2025, the Pennsylvania Department of Health (PADOH) respiratory virus summaries remain paused due to low activity.
+Pennsylvania: As of November 29, 2025, the Pennsylvania Department of Health (PADOH) respiratory virus summaries currently list influenza activity as low but increasing.
 Activity levels in PA are based on laboratory confirmed influenza cases.
-For more information, please visit: https://www.pa.gov/en/agencies/health/diseases-conditions/infectious-disease/respiratory-viruses/respiratory-virus-dashboard.html.
+For more information, please visit: https://www.pa.gov/agencies/health/diseases-conditions/infectious-disease/respiratory-viruses/respiratory-virus-dashboard.

-United States: As of August 16, 2025, the CDC reported that influenza activity remains low.
-In week 33, clinical laboratories reported 100 (0.3%) of 31,830 specimens tested positive for influenza, 81.0% of which were influenza A. Of influenza A specimens subtyped at public health labs, 90.9% have been subtyped as H1N1.
-In week 33, all jurisdictions with sufficient data reported minimal influenza activity.
+United States: As of November 29, 2025, the CDC reported that influenza activity is increasing.
+In week 48, clinical laboratories reported 3,708 (7.1%) of 52,021 specimens tested positive for influenza, 95.0% of which were influenza A. Of influenza A specimens subtyped at public health labs, 84.3% have been subtyped as H3N2 and 15.7% have been subtyped as H1N1.
+In week 48, 48 jurisdictions with sufficient data reported minimal to low levels of activity, including minimal activity reported in Pennsylvania.
+Moderate activity was reported in New Jersey, while high activity was reported in both New York City and New York State.
 Activity levels were calculated from outpatient data reported to ILINet.
-For more information, please visit: https://www.cdc.gov/fluview/surveillance/2025-week-33.html.
+For more information, please visit: https://www.cdc.gov/fluview/surveillance/2025-week-48.html.